You have found us!! Thank you for your passion and interest in Marine Conservation and Marine Research in Cambodia.

 Welcome to our Volunteer Marine Conservation Project and welcome to our website, we hope that whilst looking through our site you will begin to see our vision of marine conservation and marine research here in Cambodia and the dedication, passion and responsibility we have to conserve and protect the areas we have been entrusted with.

-At Marine Conservation Cambodia we work continuously throughout the year on the conservation and research of Cambodia's marine resources with a special focus on the marine environments and marine issues in Kep Province.
+At Marine Conservation Cambodia we work continuously throughout the year on the conservation, research and restoration of Cambodia's marine resources with a special focus on the marine environments and marine issues in Kep Province.
 Our permenant dedicated conservation and research team is out on the water daily, monitoring, researching and protecting the health of the reefs, seagrass beds and other sensitive marine habitats all with the purpose of conserving the Ocean we have fallen in love with..

-Once you join our team you will find we are not your average volunteer project, with or without volunteers our project makes a continuous positive impact, we have a passionate team that has given up their everyday lives to dedicate their time to protecting Cambodia's marine resources.
+Once you join our team you will find we are not your average volunteer project, with or without volunteers our team and our project makes a continuous positive impact, we have a very passionate team that has given up their everyday lives to dedicate their time to protecting Cambodia's marine resources, we really are just a big family.
 At MCC we offer a volunteer marine conservation experience like no other organization can.
-Being that we are a small grass roots organisation it allows us more flexibility in what we can offer to our volunteers and interns.
+Being that we are a small grass roots family run organisation it allows us more flexibility in what we can offer to our volunteers and interns.
 We are not an International NGO or large worldwide charity, but a small local registered NGO right here in Cambodia.
 Many of the large voluntourism organizations and NGO’s are bound by extremely tight rules and regulations, which hinder many activities that a volunteer or intern can participate in.
 Here at Marine Conservation Cambodia we are not bound by these tight restrictions allowing our volunteers a once in a lifetime opportunity and ultimately the freedom to be involved in all aspects of a real marine conservation and marine research project.

-We are not some standardised conservation holiday, we use your time, energy and money to protect Cambodia's and specifically Kep's marine environment, once trained the data you collect and the reports you will be involved in preparing, will be used by both national and provincial authorities to plan, manage and protect Cambodia's marine habitats and resources.
-Our latest Conservation Zoning proposal which has just been finished by our research team and our long staying volunteers can be found here.
+We are not some standardised conservation holiday, we use your time, energy and money to protect Cambodia's and specifically Kep's marine environment, once trained the data you collect and the reports you will be involved in preparing, are used by both national and provincial authorities to plan, manage and protect Cambodia's marine habitats and resources.
+Our last Conservation Zoning proposal which was completed in 2016 by our research team and our long staying volunteers has led to the creation of Cambodia's second Marine Fisheries Management area and created an extended conservation area around our base on Koh Seh Island, that report can be found here.

 Want to do more for marine conservation then just collect data?
 So do we!
 And we do!
 You can also join us on our privately owned boats to actively patrol our MPA and actually stop illegal/destructive fishing!
 Yes that is correct.
 Marine Conservation Cambodia volunteers are allowed to join our observational patrol teams supporting us while we actively stop illegal boats within our protected area, confiscate illegal fishing equipment, and force the illegal and destructive fishers to dump their catches back into the ocean.
 You can also get involved in our artificial shellfish reef/anti trawling devices and underwater landscaping projects and for those that are interested begin to learn about the issues, difficulties and solutions to engaging in marine conservation in a newly developing country such as Cambodia.